Java programmer expert

 () -> { System.out.println(„Ahoj“); }

-The body of the expression must contain compound parentheses only if it contains more than one line of code.
-In the above example, we can omit it:
+The body of the expression must only contain compound parentheses if it contains more than one line of code.
+In the above example, we can omit them:

 () -> System.out.println(„Ahoj“);